retorquere/zotero-better-bibtex/docs/Configuration.md

 ### biblatexExtendedDateFormat

-default: `off`
+default: `on`

-Support for ambiguous dates
+Support for EDTF dates in biblatex

 ### suppressTitleCase